 Knowing your typical user behavior and the early milestones that separate users with high potential and users with low potential can be useful on both the acquisition and re-engagement fronts.

-For example, if you know that a user needs to generate X by day 3 to make a profit after day 180, and that number comes in under your benchmark, you know that you will need to adjust bids, creatives, targeting, or other things to improve the cost or quality of users acquired, or else improve your monetization trends.
-If it is over your benchmark, then you can feel confident in raising budgets and bids to get even more from where they came from.
+For example, if a user needs to generate X dollars by day 3 to make a profit after day 30, and that number comes in under your benchmark, you’ll know that you will need to adjust bids, creatives, targeting or other things in order to improve the cost / quality of your acquired users, or else improve your monetization trends.

 What should I measure?